 Many of our students reached or exceeded their targets and should be extremely proud of what they have achieved and we are so pleased to have so many get in to their University places and Apprenticeships.

-Overall the College is delighted.
-Head of Sixth Form, Becky Lear said, “Once again I feel exceptionally proud to be part of such an amazing Sixth Form with such wonderful students and staff.
-We are a small institution, and yet these students are ready and willing to take their places on the world stage and they are confident to stand head and shoulders with the best.
-Best of luck to the next generation of lawyers, scientists, politicians, physiotherapists, nurses and so much more.
-The College and staff would like to thank each student for working so hard and the Leadership Team would like to thank each member of staff for going the extra mile to support our fantastic students.”
+Overall, the College is delighted.
+Retiring Head of Sixth Form, John Golding said, “At the end of another very challenging year, I am incredibly proud to be part of such an amazing Sixth Form with such wonderful students, parents and staff.
+This cohort of young people have shown remarkable resilience and positivity to keep working hard in the most difficult of situations.
+Many of them have coped with huge personal challenges and I am delighted to see them being rewarded today.
+It has been a real privilege to have this cohort of students as my final Sixth Form group.
+We are one of the smallest school Sixth Forms in Cornwall and yet our students are now ready and willing to take their places on the world stage.
+They are confident to stand heads and shoulders with the best and have the necessary skills and expertise to flourish in their chosen careers.
+Best of luck to the next generation of lawyers, scientists, computer programmers, physiotherapists, teachers, nurses and so much more.
+The College would like to thank each and every student for working so hard over the last two years and also thank the parents and carers of our students who have given them such unwavering support.
+The College Leadership Team would also like to thank each member of staff for going the extra mile to support our students”.